Amazon studies and statistics for sellers – all relevant developments of the last few years

 There are now 1.9 million active Amazon sellers.
 240,000 sell on Amazon.de.

-It also means that individual sellers must compete against much more competition.
-Worldwide, there are now about 9.7 million Amazon sellers, with 1.9 million actively selling on the platform and 240,000 based in Germany.
-And this is just the direct competition on Amazon.
+It also means that individual sellers have to compete against much more competition.
+Worldwide, there are now about 9.7 million Amazon sellers, 1.9 million actively selling on the platform, and 240,000 based in Germany.
+And this is only the direct competition on Amazon.
 The e-commerce boom has naturally extended to other platforms as well.
-While these may not be as successful as the market leader, they offer customers different advantages.
+Although these are not as successful as the market leader, they offer customers other advantages.

 For example, the platform Etsy attracts its customers with a specialization in handmade, creative products.
-This tactic has proven successful, allowing the company to increase its revenue from $818 million (2019) to $1.72 billion (2020).
+A tactic that has proven successful and allowed the company to increase its revenue from 818 million dollars (2019) to 1.72 billion dollars (2020).

-How do you stand out against such strong competition?
+How do you stand out against such large competition?

-The final price is the most important metric for winning the Buy Box and thus achieving very high visibility for your products on the product detail page.
+The final price is the most important metric to win the Buy Box and thus achieve very high visibility of your products on the product detail page.
 However, the final price of products on Amazon is constantly changing, making manual adjustments nearly impossible.

 The repricer from SELLERLOGIC not only ensures a high Buy Box share but also helps you sell your products at the highest possible price.
 More information can be found here.